September 28, 2021

 - Building a family tree back at least four generations.

-This is an add-on service that lets users learn how their raw DNA impacts various traits through trait reports.
-It focuses on traits related to health and wellness, like Omega-3 deficiency and male hair loss.
-The report also includes less serious traits like earwax type and aversion to cilantro.
-The company notes that more traits may be available in the future at an additional cost.
+This additional service lets users learn how their raw DNA impacts various traits through trait reports.
+It focuses on markers related to health and wellness, like Omega-3 deficiency and male hair loss.

-The new AncestryHealth test kit includes all of the above features of the AncestryDNA kit.
-Additionally, the health DNA testing kit includes reporting for genetic health.
-For eligible participants, a physician will order relevant tests to assess your predisposition to certain health conditions.
-If eligible, testing results include actionable health reports and access to genetic counseling resources.
+The AncestryHealth test kit was launched in 2019.
+It included all of the above features of the AncestryDNA kit.
+Additionally, the health DNA testing kit included reporting to help customers identify potential health risks in their genes.
+For eligible participants, a physician will order relevant tests to assess their predisposition to specific health conditions.
+If suitable, health testing results included actionable health reports and access to genetic counseling resources.

 Review of Ancestry Privacy

 Ancestry sends DNA samples for lab processing to third-party labs in the United States.
 The only thing that tracks the user is a unique activation code.
-Personal information, including user identity, and DNA testing results are separated during the testing process.
+The user’s identity and DNA testing results are separated during the testing process.
 Results are stored in the company database, which uses various safeguards to prevent user information from being shared.

 Once a user has received their results, they have a handful of options to share their data.
 Some basic options include displaying the user’s full name and allowing matches to access ethnicity results.
 According to the Terms and Conditions, the customer retains ownership over their data except when used in accordance with their privacy statement and terms of service.

-Users can also share DNA results and download their raw DNA testing data.
-Ancestry gives users the option to delete DNA test results from the database, destroy user samples, and permanently delete Ancestry accounts.
+In addition, Ancestry allows users to delete DNA test results from the database, destroy user samples, and permanently delete Ancestry accounts.

 A user can opt into the Ancestry Human Diversity Project.
 This project includes research done by Ancestry and as well as third-party researchers.
 If a user agrees to participate, Ancestry may share anonymized data as well as biological samples.